-Prerequisite pass modules: Biodiversity and Ecology 264
+Method of assessment: Flexible assessment Prerequisite pass module: Biodiversity and Ecology 264 Home department: Botany and Zoology

 334 (16) Global change biology (3L, 3P)

 The study of global change with a biological perspective, which brings together historical and current evidence for such change and summarises its main drivers.
 Topics include global climate change, anthropogenic change such as pollution, and land use.
 Data at different spatial and temporal scales and at different levels of biological organisation are covered, highlighting the technologies and numerical techniques used to study these processes.
 Finally, ways of ameliorating the process are covered, as is communication about all of the above topics both between scientists, and between scientists and the public.